grnet/synnefo/docs/pithos-api-guide.rst

 =========================  ================================
 Revision                   Description
 =========================  ================================
-0.13 (Mar 27, 2013)        Restrict public object listing only to the owner.
+0.14 (Jun 18, 2013)        Forbidden response for public listing by non path owners 0.13 (Mar 27, 2013)        Restrict public object listing only to the owner.
-                           Do not propagate public URL information in shared objects.
+\                          Do not propagate public URL information in shared objects.
 0.13 (Jan 21, 2013)        Proxy identity management services
 \                          UUID to displayname translation 0.9 (Feb 17, 2012)         Change permissions model.